dwmkerr/docker-dynamodb/README.md

 # Coding

-The code is structued like this:
+The code is structured like this:

 ```
 Dockerfile     # the important thing, the actual dockerfile